What Competitive Pay Is and How to Negotiate for It

 1. Establish your priorities

 Going into a pay negotiation, you should think about what you would need financially to consider joining or staying with a company.
-You’ll want to budget out your needs (including any debt you may be paying off) and try as best as you can to identify a compensation package that meets your financial requirements.
+You’ll want to determine your needs, including any debt you may be paying off — an online budget planner can be a useful resource.
+Then once you have a number in mind, try to identify a compensation package that meets your financial requirements.

 Competitive pay can also mean different things to different employees.
 For some, it may mean a higher base salary, while others may want other perks like assistance in paying off college tuition or student loan debt, greater workplace benefits, or better health coverage.
 Identifying exactly what you need is important for deciding when it makes sense to push back or walk away from a negotiation.